Gastón Palomeque

 When I’m not coding, you’ll often find me staying active through swimming, running, or playing football or tennis.
 These activities keep my mind sharp and help me approach challenges with a fresh perspective.

-I’m also deeply interested in economics, particularly in the fundamentals of money, macroeconomics, and human capital allocation behavior.
-This passion informs my decision-making and helps me navigate an ever-changing world.
+I’m also deeply interested in economics, particularly the fundamentals of money, macroeconomics, and praxeology.
+This curiosity shapes how I approach decision-making in an ever-changing world.

-Lately, I’ve been diving deep into the exciting field of artificial intelligence and machine learning.
-Specifically, I’m exploring techniques to enhance open-source large language models.
+Lately, I’ve been diving deep into the exciting field of AI, exploring techniques to enhance open-source LLMs.
 It’s a rapidly evolving field, and I’m eager to share what I learn along the way.

 To conclude, here are some of the technologies I'm experienced with:Currently working as a Senior Software Engineer in the Server team, maintaining the APIs, cluster, external integrations and cloud services.